hayone1/microcloud-automated/infra-template/aliyun/README.md

     tag:
         prov: "do"
 ```
-> Tip: Before configuring your sizing, you should consider checking the subscription resource quota limits
+> Tip: Before configuring your sizing, you should consider checking the subscription resource quota limits for your chosen region.
-for your chosen region. eg. `az vm list-usage --location "West US 2" --output table`

 - You can return back to the main [README](../../README.md) to complete the setup.
 ___